Use Cases

 Revocations are part of the Verifiable Credential standard and are an important element in any credential ecosystem to invalidate previously issued credentials under certain conditions.

-In Polygon ID, it is the identity holder who proves the non-revocation of the credential to the verifier –the verifier can’t check the revocation status directly.
+In Privado ID, it is the identity holder who proves the non-revocation of the credential to the verifier –the verifier can’t check the revocation status directly.
 This has been implemented to protect the privacy of the identity holder but –even in other solutions that make the revocation registry open to the verifiers– the real question in the KYC market is how much responsibility is the credential provider taking in maintaining that status –and how it’s compensated for it:

 • If 100 verifiers are reusing the same KYC credential, should the provider be compensated in the same way as if only 1 is using it?